mitodl/mitx-grading-library/specifications.md

 The grouping key specifies which group each entry belongs to.
 In this case, answers 1 and 2 will be combined into a list, as will 3 and 4, and 5 and 6.
 The item grader (itself a list grader) will then receive a list of two answers, and each of the items in the answers.
 Because this is an unordered list, the list grader will try every possible combination and choose the optimal one.

 In this case, the next level of grader is receiving multiple inputs, and so itself needs to be a ListGrader.
 As ordered is false, this same grader will be used to grade everything.
 We'll see an example below where this is not the case.
 When initializing this ListGrader, the answers key does not need to be specified, as the answers will be passed in automatically.
-Only the item_grader key needs to be specified.
+Only the subgrader key needs to be specified.

 You cannot use a grouped grading scheme with a single inputbox problem.